ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 A preprocessing job can take a few seconds to a few hours to finish, depending on the size of your dataset.
 Once the preprocessing job is done and you have the above files, you are ready to run a training job using your processed dataset.

 ### Training models using the new dataset
 You can modify the same *submit.py* script to instead run a training job using your dataset.
-Begin by changing the *job_type* and *jobname*; all other settings can be kept the same:
+Begin by changing the *job_type*; all other settings can be kept the same:

 ```
 submit.py >
-# define what you want to do for the specified job(s)
-dataset = "your_dataset_name"
-job_type = "train"             # this tells the code that this is a training job
+        self.job_type         = "train"        # run a training job
-jobdir_start_idx = 0
-n_jobs = 1
-restart = False
-force_overwrite = False
-jobname = "train"              # this is the name of the job, to be used in labeling directories where output will be written
 ```

 If you would like to change the SLURM settings, you should do that next, but for this example we will keep them the same.
-You will then need to specify all parameters that you want to use for training:
+You will then need to specify all dataset-specific parameters that you want to use for training in Config as shown in the previous tutorial.

 ```
 submit.py >
         # define dataset-specific parameters
-params = {
+        self.params = {
-    "atom_types": ["C", "N", "O", "S", "Cl"],  # change to your dataset's atom types
-    "formal_charge": [-1, 0, +1],              # change to your dataset's formal charges
-    "chirality": ["None", "R", "S"],           # ignored, unless you also specify `use_chirality`=True
-    "max_n_nodes": 13,                         # change to your dataset's value
-    "job_type": job_type,
-    "dataset_dir": f"{data_path}{dataset}/",
-    "restart": restart,
-    "model": "GGNN",                           # <-- which model to use (GGNN is the default, but showing it here to be explicit)
-    "sample_every": 2,                         # <-- how often you want to sample/evaluate your model during training (for larger datasets, we recommend sampling more often)
+            "sample_every"   : 50,    # <-- how often you want to sample/evaluate your model during training (for larger datasets, we recommend sampling more often)
-    "init_lr": 1e-4,                           # <-- tune the initial learning rate if needed
+            "init_lr"        : 1e-4,  # <-- tune the initial learning rate if needed
-    "epochs": 100,                             # <-- how many epochs you want to train for (you can experiment with this)
+            "epochs"         : 1000,  # <-- how many epochs you want to train for (you can experiment with this)
-    "batch_size": 1000,                        # <-- tune the batch size if needed
+            "batch_size"     : 50,    # <-- tune the batch size if needed
-    "block_size": 100000,                      # <-- tune the block size if needed
+            "block_size"     : 1000,  # <-- tune the block size if needed
+            "n_samples"      : 100,   # <-- how many samples to generate when evaluating the model
         }
 ```

 If any parameters are not specified in *submit.py* before running, the model will use the default values in [../graphinvent/parameters/defaults.py](../graphinvent/parameters/defaults.py), but it is not always the case that the "default" values will work well for your dataset.
 For instance, the parameters related to the learning rate decay are strongly dependent on the dataset used, and you might have to tune them to get optimal performance using your dataset.
 Depending on your system, you might also need to tune the mini-batch and/or block size so as to reduce/increase the memory requirement for training jobs.